- A01 ~ The Rebirth of the Phoenix

 “Anyway, the route was living hell… The track and the terrain was, thanks to the fire and the water from the airtankers, unstable, to say the least.
 Flames flared up again everywhere… Torrents of water and fire-retardants flooded down just in front of me continuously… The heat and the moisture were unbearable… ‘Don’t stop, don’t fucking stop…’ I repeated to myself and to my Falcon.
 If I stopped, for whatever reason, the flames would engulf me and send me sky-high with all the explosive in my back.
 I went as fast as I could, trying to keep the tires as cold as possible…”

 “Woooow… Of course… at that time, you used wheels and tires…”

-“Yeah,” I nod and go on, “Two things could fuck up my Falcon… overheating of the motor and the tires.
+“Yeah.”
+I nod.
+“Two things could fuck up my Falcon… the overheating of the motor and of the tires.
 The rest was covered by the precise airtanker-pilots.
-Just when I was complexity engulfed in flames, I reached the clearing near the well, where I was awaited… it was in the last second, literally… Reaching the clearing, the tires were in flames and I almost lost control of the truck.
-Miraculously, I was able to stop in midst the clearing…”
+Just when I was completely engulfed in flames, I reached the clearing near the well, where I was awaited… It was in the last second, literally… Reaching the clearing, the tires were on flames, and I almost lost control over the truck.
+Miraculously, I was able to stop in the midst the clearing…”

 “Wow…” Aia blinks flabbergasted and can’t close her mouth.
 Obvious… it was a freaking miracle that I could walk away from that…

-Aia keeps on looking at me with big eyes, and flabbergasted.
+Aia keeps on looking at me with big eyes and flabbergasted.
+She swallows empty.